Corybas fordhamii: Taxonomy

-The banded helmet orchid was first formally described in 1941 by Herman Rupp who gave it the name Corysanthes fordhamii and published the description in The Victorian Naturalist.
+Banded helmet orchid was first formally described in 1941 by Herman Rupp who gave it the name Corysanthes fordhamii and published the description in The Victorian Naturalist.
 The type specimen was collected at Brunswick Heads.
 In 1942 Rupp changed the name to Corybas fordhamii.
 The specific epithet (fimbriatus) honours "Mr. F. [Fred] Fordham, of Brunswick Heads on the North Coast of N.S.W. who has done much valuable work in collecting and bringing into notice orchids of the Brunswick River district".

 Distribution and habitat

 Corybas fordhamii grows in dense, shrubby heath and swamps, often with Melaleuca squarrosa and is not often collected.
 It occurs along the coast of New South Wales, Victoria and south-eastern South Australia and on Flinders Island.
 It was formerly found at Burleigh Heads in Queensland but is now extinct there.

 Conservation

 This helmet orchid is listed as "endangered" under the Tasmanian Threatened Species Protection Act 1995.
 The main threats to the species are clearing of habitat, inappropriate fire regimes, soil erosion and weed invasion.